How startups can go passwordless, thanks to zero trust – TechCrunch

 Larger companies, like Microsoft and Google, already offer zero trust technologies.
 But investors are also eyeing smaller companies that offer zero trust for growing companies.

 Axis Security, a zero trust provider that allows remote employees to access their company’s network, raised $32 million last year.
 Beyond Identity raised $75 million in funding in December.
-And, Israel identity validation startup Identiq raised $47 million in Series A funding in March.
+And Israel identity validation startup Identiq raised $47 million in Series A funding in March.